Project period: 09/2019-01/2022

 In particular Education for Democratic Citizenship and Human Rights Education have a potential which our project DIGIT-AL explores and aims to activate.
 In cross-sectoral collaboration we deliver two handbooks, an app and policy recommendations.

-Download: Digit AL Paper Robot
+Download: Digit-AL Paper Robot

 Outcome of the Project

-- A handbook on digital transformation as a specific and transversal topic in adult education: this publication explores the horizon of digital transformation and its connection to the practice of Adult Learning for democratic citizenship
+- A reader on digital transformation as a specific and transversal topic in adult education: this publication explores the horizon of digital transformation and its connection to the practice of Adult Learning for democratic citizenship

 - A handbook for educators: Digital competence: What is it?
 Through what kind of approaches and practices adult learners might gain it and what kind of digital competence adult educators need to develop